TL;DR

 - Chronic Condition: A long-term condition that cannot be cured, only managed.
 Examples include diabetes, asthma, and high blood pressure.

 Crucially, standard UK private health cover does not cover chronic or pre-existing conditions (illnesses or symptoms you had before your policy started).
-Keeping your policy active is essential to ensure that any new acute conditions that develop are covered without interruption.
+Keeping your policy active is essential to help support that any new acute conditions that develop may be covered without interruption.

 The Grace Period: A Short Window of Opportunity